 - The employee was hired by a Minnesota employer

-- The employee was injured while temporarily outside of Minnesota
+- Injury occurs while employee is temporarily outside of Minnesota

 It’s important to know that for the first factor you have to be formally hired in Minnesota and not be in the process of being hired.
 The second factor technically deals with whether or not the employer has a location or office within Minnesota.
 In the final factor, the main concern is whether or not the employee is working on a job outside of Minnesota that is intended to be permanent or some kind of relocation, but as long as the employee doesn’t have any intention to relocate they’ll likely be granted jurisdiction in Minnesota.